Understanding Binge Eating Disorder

 Recognizing Binge Eating Disorder as a Mental Illness

-It’s also of extreme value to really understand and appreciate that the binge eating disorder is not just a behavioral issue that can be effortlessly corrected with nothing more than a new set of dietary habits and some exercise, but instead a mental illness that needs to be properly diagnosed and have a proper treatment protocol designed for it.
+It’s also of extreme value to really understand and appreciate that the binge eating disorder is not just a behavioral issue that can be effortlessly corrected with nothing more than a new set of dietary habits and some exercise.
+Binge eating is an eating disorder that needs to be properly diagnosed and have a proper treatment protocol designed for it.

 You see, emotional and psychological issues are almost always at the root core of binge eating disorders.